-Are you an undergrad, MBA or intern who’s interested in working at L.E.K., but you don’t know how much you’ll make?
-Check out our latest Management Consulting Salaries post to find out!
+Are you an undergrad, MBA, or intern interested in working at L.E.K., but you don’t know how much you’ll make?
+Check out our latest consulting salaries post to find out.

 L.E.K prides itself on the diversity of its workforce and the fact that over 30 different nationalities are represented within the company.
 Some of the initiatives taken to foster diversity include:

 - L.E.K.
 Women’s Network – An internal network designed to invest their female staff members and develop them as future leaders.

 - L.E.K.
 LGBT – L.E.K is one of the few U.S. consulting firms to expand the value of benefits for same-sex domestic partners, by covering the additional IRS requirements for employees who wish to ensure their same-sex domestic partners.

 L.E.K.
 CONSULTING LINKS

 We’ll wrap up with some quick links to all the L.E.K articles on the MC site, as well as Twitter handles, key reading for anyone that wants to jump on board L.E.K.’s team, and more.
 Enjoy!

 - How To Write a Management Consulting Resume

 - L.E.K.
 Consulting Books